kaldor/atom-snapshot/README.md

    Options:

-    --format              Either png, jpeg, gif, pdf
-    --outputDir           Choose where to output your screenshots --width               Snapshot width as a number
-    --height              Snapshot height as a number
-    --quality             Snapshot image quality as a number between 0 and 100.
+    --format              Either png, jpeg, gif, pdf.
+Defaults to png --outputDir           Choose where to output your screenshots.
+Defaults to ./snapshots --width               Snapshot width as a number.
+Defaults to 768 --height              Snapshot height as a number.
+Defaults to 1024 --quality             Snapshot image quality as a number between 0 and 100.
 Defaults to 100
 ```